VFPX/VFPX.github.io/ThorUpdate.md

 8. After editing Project.txt, you're ready to create the files Thor needs to download and install or update your project.
 Right-click CreateThorUpdate.ps1 in the ThorUpdater folder and choose Run with PowerShell from the shortcut menu.
 That creates *appID*Version.txt and *appID*.zip.
 Add these two files to your repository (if you haven't done so previously), commit, and push to the remote repository.
 Every time you release a new version, repeat this step.

 9. In order for Thor to know about your project, you have to create a Thor updater program named Thor_Update_*appID*.prg.
-Thor_Update_Template.prg is a template you can use for such a program; see the comments about what to edit to make it specific for your project.
+Thor_Update_Template.prg and Thor_Update_Template_With_Menu.prg are templates you can use for such a program (use the latter if you want your tool to appear in the Thor menu); see the comments in the appropriate PRG about what to edit to make it specific for your project.

 10. After creating this program, zip it and email it to the VFPX project managers (projects@vfpx.org).
 They'll add it to the Thor repository so Thor knows about your project (note to admins: download /dl/thorupdate/Updater_PRGs/updates.zip, add the PRG to the zip, and re-upload the file).
 You only have to do this one time.